scroll down

 What you need to know is that despite the above mentioned legal inferences that can be drawn

-from the results of chemical testing your Boulder DUI attorneys at Mertes Law can introduce
+from the results of chemical testing your Longmont DUI attorneys at Mertes Law can introduce

 evidence bearing upon the question of whether you were under the influence or impaired when